ncantile/pgsql-erc/README.md

-i_* files are used to retrieve instance-level information\n d_* files are used to retrieve information related to the current database
+i_* files are used to retrieve instance-level information d_* files are used to retrieve information related to the current database